The Most Common HOA Violations (A Guide for HOA Boards)

 Naturally, no HOA board will restrict what sounds can or cannot be heard in the community.
 However, you may decide to impose rules regarding noise levels at certain times of the day or night.

-A typical example of such regulation is keeping the noise levels down between late evening and early morning to allow residents the much-needed sleep and rest.
+A typical example of such regulation is keeping the noise levels down between late evening and early morning to tame noisy neighbors and allow residents the much-needed sleep and rest.

 Note that, often, noise rules follow the noise ordinances set out by your city or county.